balboacodes/stringable/README.md

 ## Related

-If you like this package and are looking for an equivalent for array helpers, check out the [Arrayable](https://github.com/balboacodes/arrayable) package.
+If you like this package and are looking for array helpers, check out the [Arrayable](https://github.com/balboacodes/arrayable) package.